Causal Set Quantum Gravity and the Hard Problem of Consciousness: Events in General Relativity

 According to GR the physical world is a 4 dimensional (4D) continuum spacetime, together with matter, if it is present, described by decorations on spacetime.
-Matter here refers to all physical stuff apart from spacetime, such as atoms and the electromagnetic field.
+Matter here refers to all physical stuff apart from spacetime, such as the trajectories of atoms and the electromagnetic field.
 Spacetime in GR is not an empty vessel, nor is it a mere background stage for what happens.
 In GR, spacetime is a 4D physical entity with a geometric structure and dynamical laws in which spacetime and matter interact with each other.
 Spacetime is the entity that GR is the physics of.

-The term ``event'' means ``something that can happen'' in the physical theory one is working within.
-In the applied mathematics of stochastic processes and measure theory more generally, including theories with deterministic dynamics like GR, {event} is a basic concept, defined as a measurable subset of some universal set of histories of the system at hand.
-My use of the term event is consistent with this concept in applied mathematics.
-In this section, the theory in question is GR and let us consider for definiteness, and inspired by Robert Geroch \cite{Geroch:1978}, an event $E_{fire}$ that is the explosion of a firecracker.
+Let us consider for definiteness, and inspired by Robert Geroch \cite{Geroch:1978}, an event $E_{fire}$ that is the explosion of a firecracker.
 From an old-fashioned perspective, a conceptual left-over from Newtonian physics, $E_{fire}$ has spatial and temporal location and spatial and temporal extension.
 In GR the concepts of temporal and spatial location and extension of $E_{fire}$ lose their separate meanings and it is only physically meaningful to say that $E_{fire}$ has location-extension in 4D spacetime. $E_{fire}$'s location-extension is a 4D region of spacetime of finite 4-volume of the order of $10^{-3} m^3 s$, say, and I will refer to this region of spacetime as the \textit{spacetime substrate} $SS(E_{fire})$ of the event $E_{fire}$.

-The spacetime substrate of an event is its most fundamental physical component.
+The spacetime substrate of an event in GR is its most fundamental physical component.
 For, in the absence of matter there are still events.
 If $R$ is a 4D region of spacetime that is a vacuum solution of the Einstein equations then $R$ is, by itself, an event.
 In our terminology we say there is an event, $E$, such that $SS(E)= R$ and there are no matter decorations.
 On the other hand, in the absence of a spacetime substrate, there is no event; there is nothing.